0x7c13/UnityEditor-DarkMode/README.md

 - Download the `UnityEditorDarkMode.dll` from [releases](https://github.com/0x7c13/UnityEditor-DarkMode/releases)

   > **WARNING:** If you feel uncomfortable downloading a malicious DLL from a stranger like me, then you should not:) Take a look at later sections to see how it works and how to build it yourself if you prefer.
 Please do your own homework and make your own judgement.
 I offer this approach as a convenience for those who don't want to build a C++ project themselves.
-- Now, you have two options:

-    Option 1: Add a Unity editor script to your project like below:
-    ```C#
-    #if UNITY_EDITOR_WIN // Windows only, obviously
-    namespace Editor.Theme // Change this to your own namespace you like or simply remove it
-    {
-        using System.Runtime.InteropServices;
-        using UnityEditor;

-        public static class UnityEditorDarkMode
-        {
-            // Change below path to the path of the downloaded dll or
-            // simply put the dll in the same directory as the script and use
-            // [DllImport("UnityEditorDarkMode.dll", EntryPoint = "DllMain")] instead
-            [DllImport(@"C:\Users\<...>\Desktop\UnityEditorDarkMode.dll", EntryPoint = "DllMain")]
-            private static extern void _();

-            [InitializeOnLoadMethod]
-            private static void __()
-            {
-                #if !UNITY_2021_1_OR_NEWER
-                // [InitializeOnLoadMethod] is getting called before the editor
-                // main window is created on earlier versions of Unity, so we
-                // need to wait a bit here before attaching the dll.
-                System.Threading.Thread.Sleep(100);
-                #endif
-                _(); // Attach the dll to the Unity Editor
-            }
-        }
-    }
-    #endif
-    ```
-    Option 2 (Unity 2021 or higher): Copy the DLL into your Unity project and apply below settings to the DLL in the Unity Editor inspector:
+- Copy the DLL into your Unity project and apply below settings to the DLL in the Unity Editor inspector:

     ![dll-setting](screenshot-dll-setting.png?raw=true)